OPKO Health Inc. (OPK) – Don’t Believe the Hype: Check The Facts

 OPKO Health Inc. (OPK): Who are the competitors?

-The company’s main competitors (and peers) include Johnson & Johnson (JNJ) that is trading 27.26% up over the past 12 months.
-Regeneron Pharmaceuticals Inc. (REGN) is 9.16% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Johnson & Johnson (JNJ) that is trading 17.70% up over the past 12 months and Bristol-Myers Squibb Company (BMY) that is 14.96% higher over the same period.
+Regeneron Pharmaceuticals Inc. (REGN) is 0.88% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -6.16% from the last report on Jan 28, 2021 to stand at a total of 102.55 million short shares sold with a short interest ratio of 9.59.